How is IICF responding to the COVID-19 Pandemic and how is it affecting volunteerism?

 Volunteer during COVID-19

 What is a Volunteer Team Leader?

-Volunteer Team Leaders are the champions of the Week of Giving for their offices.
-The Volunteer Team Leader registers their volunteer team on the Week of Giving website at weekofgiving.iicf.org and selects a volunteer project with a community nonprofit for their team to complete.
+Volunteer Team Leaders are the champions of volunteer projects and Week of Giving for their offices.
+The Volunteer Team Leader registers their volunteer team on the IICF Volunteer website at volunteer.iicf.org and selects a volunteer project with a community nonprofit for their team to complete.
 The Volunteer Team Leader also liaises with the community nonprofit organization leading up to the day of the selected volunteer project.

 How do I build a volunteer team?

 Begin by inviting colleagues in your office to join you in creating a company team to support the local communities where you live and work.
 Want to engage in some friendly competition too?
 Challenge other departments in your company to form their own volunteer teams, and compete for the title of highest number of hours volunteered.
 You can also invite clients and prospective clients to join your team, then enjoy a day of fun while helping others!

 As small or as large as you like!
 You can be a team of one, or bring your entire office with a team of 100 or more depending on the project.
 Community nonprofit organizations post volunteer service projects on volunteer.iicf.org that accommodate anywhere from 1-5 volunteers and up to 300 volunteers at a time.

 How many teams can participate in each volunteer project?

 This depends on the size of the volunteer project and the size of your volunteer team.
 For example, if the volunteer project can accommodate 30 people, three volunteer teams of 10 people can sign up and work together.
 Alternatively, one volunteer team of 30 people can fill the entire project.
 Most volunteer projects are filled by two or more teams, often from different companies.
 This is a unique part of the fun of IICF's volunteer programs, uniting the insurance industry in camaraderie to give back to their communities, together!